kgstubbart/startup/notes.md

 - [MDN](https://developer.mozilla.org)

+## React Pt2 Notes

+Keeping things organized was the most difficult part of this phase.
+Adding mock capabilities will be extremely useful for future phases.
+Local storage is easy to access but not a long term solution.
+Passing through variables was also important.

 ## React Pt1 Notes

 Headers changed for different pages, meaning basic template did not transfer over correctly.
 I needed to make a seperate header.jsx file, and then import it into app.jsx.
 The header.jsx checked page location to find if additions to header are necessary.
 For future cleanup, I may be able to reduce code lines in my locations checks in header.jsx.